-The second motivation for our work here is Verlinde's formula \cite{V}.
-This formula is central to \VOA{} theory as it relates analytic data in the form of modular properties of torus one-point functions to categorical data in the form of representations of the fusion ring.
+The second motivation for our work here is the Verlinde formula \cite{V}, which is central to \VOA{} theory since it relates analytic data in the form of modular properties of torus one-point functions to categorical data in the form of representations of the fusion ring.
 This formula has been proven for module categories of regular \VOAs{} by Huang \cite{H-verlinde} and it is important to extend these results beyond rationality, for example to $C_2$-cofinite but non-rational \VOAs{} (see \cite{CG} for the state of the art) or even beyond finite tensor categories; see \cite{AC, CM, CR2, CR3, CR4} for examples.
 A nice application of our main results are Verlinde formulae for regular vertex operator superalgebras and $\frac{1}{2}\ZZ$-graded regular \VOAs; see Sections \ref{sec:ver} and \ref{sec:Verlinde}.
-Understanding the Verlinde formula amounts to relating the complex analytic properties of intertwining operators and their correlation functions to categorical and topological field theory data; a related motivation or future goal is thus to connect the \VOA{} approach to conformal field theory and its correlation functions with the topological field theory approach of Fuchs, Fjelstad, Runkel and Schweigert \cite{FRS1, FRS2, FFRS1, FFRS2}; see \cite{FS} for a review.
+Understanding the Verlinde formula amounts to relating the complex analytic properties of intertwining operators and their correlation functions to categorical and topological field theory data.
 Correlation functions are solutions to sewing constraints, and such solutions are uniquely specified by a simple special symmetric Frobenius algebra in the representation category of the chiral algebra of the conformal field theory.
+A related motivation or future goal is thus to connect the \VOA{} approach to conformal field theory and its correlation functions (see \cite{HK1,HK2,HK3,Kon} for important developments) with the topological field theory approach of Fuchs, Fjelstad, Runkel and Schweigert (\cite{FRS1, FRS2, FFRS1, FFRS2}; see \cite{FS} for a review).